chikamso-cmd/gitbash-test/README.md

 # gitbash-test
-creating a website where people can buy stuffs like clothes and accesories
+an open source website
+contributions are welcome
+can copy code for your portfolio